 125 Bridge Pl. check them out on IG: @downtownstockton

 The Mexican Heritage Center gives an amazing glimpse into Mexican culture.
-The Heritage Center showcases the culture through art, music and dance.
-Both on display and available for purchases, the works here celebrate the art and the artists who keep the rich heritage alive.
-Meanwhile Arté del Café provides a taste of that culture with Mexican-styled mochas, lattes and other drinks.
+The Heritage Center showcases the culture through art, music, and dance.
+Both on display and available for purchase, the works here celebrate the art and the artists who keep the rich heritage alive.
+Meanwhile, Arté del Café provides a taste of that culture with Mexican-styled mochas, lattes, and other drinks.
 Better yet, its coffee is for a cause as proceeds from sales go back to the Heritage Center.

-The Downtown Stockton Certified Farmer's Market is one of the oldest markets in all of California, once again proving the history that's alive and well here.
+The Golden Villa Farmers' Market is one of the oldest markets in all of California, once again proving the history that's alive and well here.
 Held every Saturday from 5:30 to 11 am, you'll find a huge selection of some of the freshest produce you can imagine; oftentimes picked just a few hours before.
 The only way you could get fresher is if you were literally standing in the field.

 The market also has a huge selection of Asian products, making it a go-to destination for restaurant owners and home chefs who love some Asian flair in their cooking.